-GROVEWELL associates Kathy Molloy and Richard Mansfield bring their expertise, perfected during more than a decade of collaboration, to the design and implementation of competency-based global talent management solutions.
+GROVEWELL associates Kathy Molloy and Richard Mansfield bring their expertise, perfected during fifteen years of collaboration, to the design and implementation of competency-based global talent management solutions.
 Through GROVEWELL, Kathy and Richard offer their unique capabilities to businesses that seek to develop competency-based global talent solutions.

 Four of our services support competency-based organizational performance improvement: